aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### VPC Access

-Your Lambda Function must be able to reach the Redis endpoint before using it for idempotency persistent storage layer.
-In most cases you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} for your Lambda Function.
+Your Lambda Function must have network access to the Redis endpoint before using it as the idempotency persistent storage layer.
+In most cases, you will need to [configure VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} for your Lambda Function.

 ???+ tip "Amazon ElastiCache/MemoryDB for Redis as persistent storage layer provider"
-    If you intend to use Amazon ElastiCache for Redis for idempotency persistent storage layer, you can also reference [This AWS Tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html){target="_blank"}.
+    If you plan to use Amazon ElastiCache for Redis as the idempotency persistent storage layer, you may find [this AWS tutorial](https://docs.aws.amazon.com/lambda/latest/dg/services-elasticache-tutorial.html){target="_blank"} helpful.
-    If you are using Amazon MemoryDB for Redis, reference [This AWS Tutorial](https://aws.amazon.com/blogs/database/access-amazon-memorydb-for-redis-from-aws-lambda/){target="_blank"} for only VPC setup part.
+    For those using Amazon MemoryDB for Redis, refer to [this AWS tutorial](https://aws.amazon.com/blogs/database/access-amazon-memorydb-for-redis-from-aws-lambda/){target="_blank"} specifically for the VPC setup guidance.

-After VPC setup, you can follow the templates down below to setup Lambda functions with VPC internal subnet access.
+After completing the VPC setup, you can use the templates provided below to set up Lambda functions with access to VPC internal subnets.

 === "AWS Serverless Application Model (SAM) example"